danwjoyce/chronosig-www/content/authors/pp/_index.md

   url: https://www.southernhealth.nhs.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: Suchith is the CRIS Analyst at Southern Health NHS Foundation Trust and provides supports with any data analysis related work in the R&D team.
-He has recently completed his MSc degree in Computer Science with Data Science specialization from ELTE University, Budapest.
-Prior to that, he has worked as a Data Scientist/Analyst for a period of 5 years across various industry domains like Pharmaceuticals, Telecommunication, Retail, etc. His interest and passion to apply Data Science in the medical field was the driving force to join the R&D team.
+bio: Dr Peter Phiri, PhD is Research &Development Manager at Southern Health NHS Foundation Trust, a post he has held since 2015.
+He is a registered Nurse/Cognitive Behavioural Psychotherapist.
+He has a wide range of clinical research experience of successfully designing, setting up and managing clinical trials within the field of mental health and physical conditions.
+He is also a Visiting Fellow with the University of Southampton.

-interests:
+# interests:
-- Data Science
+# - Mental health
-- AI for medical research
+# - Ethnic minorities